Sumilanofficial/SupportLink/README.md

+(Project is build Completely by me)

+⚠️ Important: Grant Permissions Before Use
+Before you can start using Support Link, you will need to grant a few essential permissions.
+The app will prompt you for these when you first open it.

+CAMERA: Essential for tracking your facial gestures.

+CALL_PHONE: Required for the Open Call feature to place calls.

+SEND_SMS: Needed to send messages via the Messaging feature.

+Your privacy is important.
+All image processing is done in real-time and directly on your device.
+No images or personal data are ever stored or transmitted.

 👋 Welcome to Support Link: Hands-Free Android Navigation An innovative Android application designed to provide a seamless, hands-free way to interact with your device.
 Using your phone's front-facing camera and advanced facial recognition, Support Link translates your facial gestures—like eye blinks and head movements—into on-screen actions.